 The State of Alabama appropriates money each year to UAB for operating costs and nonoperating cash requirements, including capital expenditures.
 Because the State is mandated by its Constitution to operate with a balanced budget, the State occasionally has reduced its appropriations, through a process known as "proration," when its annual revenues are not expected to meet budgeted appropriations.
-As the State could implement proration in future years, UAB continues implementing costsaving measures in order to minimize the impact of any future proration.
+As the State could potentially implement proration in future years, UAB continues to implement cost-saving measures in order to minimize the impact of any future proration.